Alright y’all, am I the asshole?

 Last I checked, asking for a ‘sit’ isn’t horribly nefarious?

-There are plenty of dogs that can’t do skills without the treat being present, especially in the pet world, but that may mean less about the use of the treat and a little more about the methodology in use.
+There are plenty of dogs that can’t do skills without the treat being present, especially in the pet world, but that may mean less about the use of the treat and a little more about the training skills of the person using it.
 Using food to help create a clear 1:1 can be a handy communication tool between us and our dog.
 Recognizing the plentitude of rewards in our environment can help people feel less ‘bribery-y’ and also flex those observation practices!

 For example, training a recall can be challenging, but is a great example of what reinforcers can look like.

-The food hangs out as a happy inbetween, especially if I ever am wrong in my assumption of what will be rewarding for my dogs.
+The food hangs out as a happy in-between, especially if I ever am wrong in my assumption of what will be rewarding for my dogs.
 Did I accidentally call Eden away from a very exciting bug mystery?
-Did Ghost have a hurt paw and walking up the stairs into the house start to hurt without me noticing for a little bit?
-The food is a happy inbetween if I can set it up.
-But in the same way that I really enjoy writing; but the paycheck is an added bonus to make sure I do complete it efficiently.
+Did Ghost have a hurt paw and walking up the stairs into the house started to hurt without me noticing for a little bit?
+The food is a happy in-between if I can set it up–but in the same way that I really enjoy writing, but the paycheck is an added bonus to make sure I complete it efficiently.

 Responding in Our Community and IRL